Oolong Tea vs. Green Tea – Which Is Better for Your Health?

 What is oolong tea?

-Oolong tea is partially fermented, giving it a flavor somewhere between green and black tea.
+Oolong tea is partially fermented, giving it a flavor somewhere between green and Black tea.
 This tea is known for its complex taste, ranging from floral to fruity, and is a staple in China and Taiwan.
 Its oxidation level can vary, making each variety slightly different, but all oolong teas offer a rich flavor profile and unique health benefits.

 What is green tea?